 The value of investments can go down as well as up and you may not get back the full amount you invested.
 The past is not a guide to future performance and past performance may not necessarily be repeated.
-Financial protection policies typically have no cash-in value at any time and cover will cease at the end of the term.
-If premiums stop, then cover will lapse.
-As a mortgage is secured against your home or property, it could be repossessed if you do not keep up mortgage repayments.

 Who will inherit your pension?